 The Gladys F. Hurley School of Music provides opportunities for both music majors and non-majors to participate in campus musical organizations.
-Instrumentalists may audition for the Wind Ensemble, the Jazz Ensemble, the Hurley Chamber Orchestra, and various instrumental chamber groups.
-Vocalists may audition for the Centenary College Choir, Camerata Singers, and Opera Workshop.
-The School of Music serves as home to the Friends of Music Concert Series, and frequently hosts concerts by other groups, such as the Baroque Artists of Shreveport, the Shreveport Chamber Singers, and the Shreveport Symphony Chamber Orchestra.
+Any student may audition for any music ensemble.
+The School of Music gives many concerts throughout the year and frequently hosts concerts by other groups, such as the Baroque Artists of Shreveport, and the Shreveport Symphony Chamber Orchestra.
 The international Nena Plant Wideman Piano Competition takes place at the Hurley School of Music each December.